SQream/sqream_docs/guides/inserting_data.rst

 SQream DB's :ref:`COPY FROM<copy_from>` syntax can be used to load CSV files, but can't be used for Parquet and ORC.

-:ref:`FOREIGN TABLE<external_tables>` can be used to load text files, Parquet, and ORC files, and can also transform the data prior to materialization as a full table.
+The :ref:`FOREIGN TABLE<external_tables>` statement can be used to load text files, Parquet, and ORC files, and can also transform the data prior to materialization as a full table.

 .. list-table::
    :widths: auto